gdbots/pbj/README.md

 In addition, we allow to add language specific options which will be used while generating the language output file.

 #### Schema Field Types
-A schema field can have one of the following types – the table shows the type specified in the `.yml` file, and the options allowed:
+A schema field can have one of the following types – the table shows the type specified in the `.xml` file, and the options allowed:

 Field Type | Default| Min | Max | Max Bytes | Notes
 -----------| ------ | --- | --- | --------- | -----